finettt/agent-go/docs/commands.md

 - The directory must exist and be readable
 - Changes are saved to the configuration file
 - Subdirectories are also searched recursively
+- File paths are validated for security
+- Gracefully handles permission errors and inaccessible files

 ## Advanced Usage